 “I think that religion started off with great intentions, but as soon as you institutionalize anything it tends to become corrupted,” LeMasters said.

-This influenced her decisions with APU and her religious views now.
+This influenced her decisions with APU and her religious views currently.
 Though she grew up in a Christian household, she wouldn’t ascribe to it anymore as her views have grown more liberal.

 “I can’t get behind anything that is exclusive or isolating or claims to make a final judgement in any sense of the word,” she said.